 Creative Direction / Design Direction

-Tiger Beer needed a simple yet impactful visual to highlight its strong international presence in major cities like London, Paris, and New York.
-To bring this vision to life, we designed a bold and imaginative image of a Tiger Beer bottle constructed from iconic landmarks representing each city.
-The final artwork became a striking and memorable symbol of the brand’s global reach, cultural relevance, and dynamic urban energy, capturing the spirit of Tiger Beer as a bold, world-embracing brand.
+Tiger Beer wanted a visual that conveyed its global presence in cities like London, Paris, and New York.
+We created a bold, imaginative image: a Tiger Beer bottle constructed from iconic landmarks of each city.
+The artwork became a striking symbol of the brand’s global reach, cultural relevance, and dynamic urban energy, embodying Tiger Beer as a bold, world-embracing brand.

 Outdoor advertisement sign featuring a large Tiger beer bottle graphic in front of a cityscape with tall buildings, with a circular blue and yellow slogan around the bottle that reads 'Winning the World Over'.